davefancher/ReactReduxWorkshop/readme.md

 ### State in React

 Until now we've been tossing around the term "state" pretty frequently but we haven't really talked about what it means in a React app.
 Much like props, React state helps determine how a component will render.
 Unlike props, though, React state is private to a component but it can be updated in response to events.
-Furthermore, although state it private to an individual component, it can be passed to child components as props!
+Furthermore, although state is private to an individual component, it can be passed to child components as props!
 This is another key aspect of React's compositional nature.

 Let's continue building out our ```LoginForm``` component with this in mind.
 Along the way we'll circle back to this discussion with some special concerns around managing a component's state.